zenytaa/fk-beamforming-merapi/README.md

 ### Visualization
 The FK-beamforming analysis results will be divided based on the direction of occurrence of a pyroclastic flow from the summit.
 Particle motion analyses will also support the FK-Beamforming results.
 The polar diagram represents the distribution of energy in color levels, while the gray numbers in the polar diagram describe the slowness value for each energy.

+note: I attached my final project to this repository, but sorry, it's only in Indonesian.